urnormalcoderbb/DIY-Animatronic-Endoskeleton/README.md

 - Can wave hi to people.
 - A Jaw which can move.
 You can configure how it moves in the receiver code.
 - 3D-printable files for the endoskeleton (coming soon!).
-- Step-by-step instructions (Coming very soon!) and the code provided.
+- Step-by-step instructions and the code provided.

 ---